sirbmircea/notes-app/README.md

 # notes-app

-A note app that stores notes by Command Line or by [Angular](https://github.com/sirbmircea/note-app-angular) based Web Application
+A note app that stores notes by Command Line or by [Angular](https://github.com/sirbmircea/note-app-angular) based Web Application in MySQLDB using Hibernate

 ## Commands